 In addition to NYU scholarships, you may be eligible for a scholarship or grant from an outside agency or organization.
 NYU would then reduce the amount of any loan you were initially allocated, and allow you to apply your outside scholarship or grant to your cost of attending NYU.

 You should aggressively pursue these options through your or your parents' employers, unions, professional organizations, and community and special interest groups.
 There are also a number of free scholarship search services available, many of which are featured under "Scholarship Search Services" on the NYU Office of Financial Aid website.
-These resources are created and maintained by outside organizations, and the scholarships listed are not endorsed or verified by NYU.
 We recommend, however, that you do not pay for any scholarship search service.

 Presidential Honors Scholars Program